MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 Previously, you were not able to expand or collapse the chain of requests using the arrow keys on the keyboard in the **Initiator** pane, unlike the DOM in the **Elements** tool.
 When a network request is selected in the **Network** tool, the **Initiator** pane displays the chain of requests that initiated the currently selected request.

 In Microsoft Edge version 90, you can expand or collapse the chain of requests using the arrow keys on the keyboard in the **Initiator** pane.
 The focused network request in the chain is also now highlighted.
-To learn more about initiators in the **Network** tool, see [Display initiators and dependencies](../../../network/reference.md#display-initiators-and-dependencies).
-For the history of this feature in the Chromium open-source project, see Issues [1158276](https://crbug.com/1158276) and [1160637](https://crbug.com/1160637).

 Click a Network request and then click the **Initiator** pane: